 If you’d ask me, which theme would I go for between GeneratePress free vs premium?

 My reply would be GeneratePress premium, instantly.
-Reason being, there so much given to you for making a professional looking website.
-Whether you want to make your website for a business, build a blog, or create client’s sites, GP premium is the real deal.
+The reason being, there is so much given to you for making a professional-looking website.
+Whether you want to make your website for a business, build a blog, or create client sites, GP premium is the real deal.

 Recently, you also get to choose between an annual license and a lifetime license.
-Plus, both of them are backed up by a 30 day money back guarantee.
+Plus, both of them are backed up by a 30 days money-back guarantee.